jlyu26/Feedbacker/server/README.md

 There's a very practical reason for this structure.
 In MongoDB, we refer to each of the records inside of a collection as a **document** (e.g. `User` is a document inside `User Collection`).
 The size limit for a single record is 4MB.
 So all the data inside of a `Survey` can only be up to 4MB.
 An average length of email address (20 characters) is around 20 bytes, so a single survey can only store 200,000 email addresses, which in most case is not a problem.
 However, if we make `Survey` as subdocument of `User`, as `User` itself has a limitation of 4MB, a user can only send out 200,000 emails worth of surveys, and that would be a very bad scenario.

+Also, when fetching the surveys list created by a particular user to generate feedback percentage in dashboard, the surveys object should exclude the `recipients` list because it has nothing to do with percentage and could be very big.

 Survey Workflow and Routes:

 <img width="555" alt="survey-workflow-and-routes" src="https://user-images.githubusercontent.com/20265633/36863442-af7244ae-1d57-11e8-9697-cdad1630c231.PNG">